Super Noodles: Super Noodles To Go

 Super Noodles To Go is a cup noodle sister product, competing with Pot Noodle.
 Rather than preparing the noodles in a saucepan of boiling water, the consumer pours boiling water into the cup of noodles and stirs.
 Flavours include Roast Chicken, however, the flavour differs from the standard Super Noodle range.

 Commercials

 The convenience of the product targeted a male demographic in UK television commercials during the late 1990s.
 It featured the early performances of Martin Freeman, Peter Serafinowicz and Jake Wood in humorous situations reflecting British “Lad culture” of the era.

+In June 1999, 59 viewers complained to the Independent Television Commission (ITC) regarding one advert, showing a baby's father wiping his mouth on a clean shirt and pretending the baby was responsible for the mess, causing the baby to cry.
+Complainants were worried that the baby had been deliberately upset during filming; however advertising agency Mother said they caused the baby no distress and that the commercial compiled with child performer legislation.
+The ITC said the ad did not fall short of their guidelines and that the lighthearted commercial should not be taken too seriously.

 Restaurant

 In October 2018, new restaurant Frankie's Toasties, opened on Portland Street in Manchester and began serving "32 fillings including Mars Bars and Super Noodles".
 The "Salford Super Noodle Butty" includes Super Noodles with instant chicken flavour noodles.